InstaWP/instawp-connect/readme.txt

 == Changelog ==

+= 0.1.0.34 =
+- NEW - Added WooCommerce related APIs.
+- NEW - Added Expand/Collapse to migration visibility.
+- FIX - Typos and untranslated strings.

 = 0.1.0.33 - 2 May 2024 =
 - FIX - Fixed display of parent sites list for 2 way sync.